 All expenditure of the Corporation and all claims against the Corporation shall be a charge upon the proceeds of potatoes marketed by the Corporation which to the necessary extent shall be deemed part of the Corporation’s funds accordingly.

-[Section 39 amended by No. 96 of 1985 ss.19 and 22; No. 11 of 1995 ss.12 and 51.]
+[Section 39 amended by No. 96 of 1985 s.
+19 and 22; No. 11 of 1995 s.
+12 and 51.]

 40. Infringement notices